Get access to everything we publish when you sign up for Outside+.

 Exercise 1: 10 x alternating rear lunges on each leg

 Rear lunges engage the quads, glutes and hamstrings with both eccentric and concentric movements, which is great for descending and climbing.
-Unlike in the Mountain Legs routine, alternate legs so that you don’t get too tired and can add light weight with time.
+Unlike the Mountain Legs routine, alternate legs so you don’t get too tired and can add light weight with time.

 The rear lunges serve as an additional warm-up since they’re easier than the next couple of exercises, so don’t go anywhere near failure.
 Think controlled down and up, with your back knee getting close to the ground, but no need to go too deep.
 Proper form link here.

 Exercise 2: 10 x Bulgarian split squat on each leg